This manual covers the two functions of VBOX HD Setup software.

 - Defining settings within a VBOX HD unit, to be done prior to logging data.

 This covers Vehicle CAN or Racelogic Module data capture, user defined logging strategy and video quality settings.

 - Setting up a video overlay and post processing graphics over logged video files.

 Throughout this guide we will be referring to the following:

 A Scene is the setup file (‘.SCN’ file) which defines the layout of the graphical overlay and sets the system parameters such as CAN channels, logging settings etc.

 These are graphical items in the scene, such as gauges, text, picture-in-picture, bar graphs, Track maps etc.

-Install the software using the CD provided, or download the latest version from our website.
+Install the software using the CD provided, or download the latest version here.